Venkatesh3696/HealthFlex/readme.md

 ### Register Endpoint
 *   **Method:** GET
 *   **path:** https://healthflex.onrender.com/api/users
-*  It is added to know whata are the user id's that are present in our Database
+*  It is added to know what are the user id's that are present in our Database

 ### Post Tweet Endpoint